joyadauche/image-captioning/README.md

 ## Description

-In this project we combine Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN) knowledge to build a deep learning model that produces captions given an input image.
+In this project we combine Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN) to build a deep learning model that produces captions given an input image.

 One such example of how this architecture performs is pictured below: